Could Your Power BI Document Be Consuming Too Much Memory?

-In my time working on Power BI projects for our largest clients, I’ve often been asked why a Power BI report is consuming so much memory as our users navigate through their reports.
+In my time working on Power BI projects for our largest clients, I’m often asked why a Power BI report is consuming so much memory as users navigate through their reports.
 I also get asked about the need to move to a more expensive tier when using Premium Capacity, even when there are just a few reports.
+It’s not surprising — Power BI performance is one of the key factors that drives business user satisfaction.

 For Power BI Premium capacity, each tier has predefined computing resources assigned to it.
 These resources relate to how much memory and CPU are available on that Premium node.
-Having the ability to assess a Power BI report’s memory requirements allows you to ensure good performance for all reports, and adequate memory capacity is available when you need it.
-This allows you to be at the lowest cost Premium Capacity tier and still maintain healthy Power BI performance.
+Having the ability to assess a Power BI report’s memory requirements allows you to ensure acceptable report performance and adequate memory capacity when you need it.
+This also allows you stay at the lowest cost Premium Capacity tier while maintaining healthy Power BI performance.

 While using Power BI desktop to create a Power BI report, you can use the Windows Task Manager to review the current memory footprint of the report.
 To do this: